Onwards with the history Challenge, and we pick up the story somewhere in the sleeply backwaters of East Anglia… Which is apparently full of witches!

 Review: Split into four seperate parts, this is one long and equally dull retelling of the reign of Charles II.
-It’s not that it doesn’t look nice, it’s the fact that they’ve picked out probably the most boring events they could find and drag them out.
+It’s not that it doesn’t look nice, it’s the fact that they’ve picked out probably the most boring events they could find and dragged them out.
 My question is this: Where’s the partying?
 Where are the whores and the lavish banquets?
 Where’s the Charles II we all KNOW existed?
-The Playboy?
-The Partier?
+The playboy?
+The party animal?

 He isn’t that here for sure.
 Yes, we do see a bit of whoremongering.
-Barbara Villiers gets most of this however before being ousted by Nell Gwynne… who might I add is only on screen for all of ten minutes in total which is a shame.
-Moaning Myrtle turns up early on in a very stupid wig but other than that we barely see her… and she’s supposed to be the queen!!!
+Barbara Villiers gets most of this before being ousted by Nell Gwynne, who might I add is only on screen for all of ten minutes in total which is a shame.
+Moaning Myrtle turns up early on in a very stupid wig but other than that we barely see her.
+And she’s supposed to be the queen!!!
 At one point she walks in and starts shouting in Spanish like a maniac.
 That’s the best thing she does in the whole thing.
 Let me say this.
-If you’re going to write something about Charles II you make the mistresses and the partying central… especially if they’re included in the title.
+If you’re going to write something about Charles II you make the mistresses and the partying central, especially if they’re included in the title.

-As for the events of the time… well… the popish plot is covered in some depth, as is the whole ongoing saga of catholiscism vs protestantism.
+As for the events of the time… The popish plot is covered in some depth, as is the whole ongoing saga of Catholicism vs Protestantism.
 However, everything else is more or less glossed over.
-The Plague, The Great Fire, The Restoration… Nell Gwynne… Charles’s death… all the major events of his reign, out of a total of four hours, cover no more than fifteen minutes.
+The plague, the great fire, The restoration… Nell Gwynne… Charles’s death… All the major events of his reign, out of a total of four hours, cover no more than fifteen minutes.
 Basically, you’re sold short.
 This is more interested in the dull, political stuff.
 Also, like with A Man For All Seasons a lot of events are talked about but not shown.
-We see a bit more and it isn’t on the same scale, but it is still widespread i’m afraid.
+We see a bit more and it isn’t on the same scale, but it is still widespread I’m afraid.

-If it were only say ninety minutes then that would be fine.
+If it were only ninety minutes then that might be fine.
 However, this is such a chore to watch at times because it is just so boring.
 The script, which isn’t too bad on the whole, only serves to make matters far worse.
 The acting meanwhile is sub standard.
-Rufus Sewell feels less like Charles II than a Spaniel chewing a catterpillar… because that’s how he acts in this.
+Rufus Sewell feels less like Charles II and more like a spaniel chewing a caterpillar.
 He just doesn’t feel like Charles II at all.
-He’s far too rigid for one thing and he just doesn’t fit the character well at all.
-The rest of the cast aren’t much better… and that includes the guy who plays Emperor Palpatine who spends the first half whispering in Charles’s ear as though he’s Darth Vader… (Hmmm… very similar to part of the plot of Star Wars that if you think about it…)
+He’s far too rigid and he doesn’t fit the character well at all.
+The rest of the cast aren’t much better, and that includes the guy who plays Emperor Palpatine who spends the first half whispering in Charles’s ear as though he’s Darth Vader.

-And then you have the rather dubious accuracy of the whole piece.
-Charles II was never at the great fire for a start.
-He wasn’t hiding under the scaffold during his father’s exection, nobody who signed the death warrant was pardoned and I certainly don’t think Charles went mad and believed portraits could talk.
-It gets worse as the American version is apparently entitled THE LAST KING (???
-Don’t ask where they got that one from.
+There is also a rather dubious accuracy to the whole piece.
+Charles II was never at the great fire for one thing.
+He wasn’t hiding under the scaffold during his father’s execution, nobody who signed the death warrant was pardoned and I certainly don’t think Charles went mad and believed portraits could talk.
+It gets worse as the American version is apparently entitled THE LAST KING (Don’t ask where they got that one from.
 I have no idea.)